George Foster Pierce: Death and legacy

-Pierce died on 3 September 1884 near Sparta, Georgia, where he was buried.
+Pierce died on Sept.
+3, 1884, at Sunshine Plantation, his home near Sparta, Georgia, where he was buried.

 Wesleyan College has named two chapels in his honor.
 The original Pierce Chapel was an integral part of daily life at Wesleyan's former downtown Macon campus before the college was destroyed in a 1963 fire.
 In 2015, Wesleyan dedicated a new Pierce Chapel at its present suburban campus.

 Pierce Avenue, a major road in Macon and part of Georgia State Route 247, is also named for George Foster Pierce.